Epilators… I’m not going to lie, when I think of epilators I think of slow pain.

 - Bleach can irritate the skin.

-- Can only be used for super fine hair.
+- It can only be used for super fine hair.
 Not a good option for coarse hair, like legs or underarms.
 Generally done on facial hair or arms.

 - Removes hair, even thick coarse hair.